 What is Mitsubishi?

-Mitsubishi is a group of companies that develop Japan’s industry.
+Mitsubishi is a group of companies that develops Japan’s industry.
 It consists of about 40 organizations with different lines of business.
 They are engaged in property insurance, construction, banking, manufacturing of metal products, electronics, drinks, glass, paper, raw chemicals, and more.
 And Mitsubishi Motors Corporation makes cars.

 1870 – 1875